tidepool-org/tidepool-org.github.io/index.md

   * Read our [data model documentation](http://developer.tidepool.org/data-model/) to understand what medical data we ingest and how it’s organized.
   * [These comments](https://github.com/tidepool-org/tide-whisperer/blob/master/tide-whisperer.go#L193) show some documentation for our data APIs.

+## Known Issues
+We are currently working on adding OAuth support to our API.
+We are aware that until this is done that there are token session handling issues.

 ## Communication

 We are currently using Slack for communication with the open source community.
 Join us at [tidepoolorg.slack.com](http://public-chat.tidepool.org/).
 We are very grateful to community members who have been so generous with their time supporting other members.